AkinnimiManuel/IT-Engineering-Portfolio/Home-Lab-Setups/Ubuntu-Installation/Ubuntu-Installation.md

 ---

-## ✅ What You Can Do With It
+## ✅ What I plan to do With It

 * 🧪 Test Linux commands and bash scripting
-* 💻 Practice software development (Python, Node.js, etc.)
+* 🕸 Set up SSH access and firewall rules
+* 💻 Configure a basic web server
 * 🔐 Experiment with tools like Docker, SSH, Git
 * 🌍 Browse and access the internet in a secure VM